A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations

 \begin{property} At least one BG move has to be implemented on a BP block. \end{property}

 $\blacksquare$ \textbf{Argument and Lower Bound Development}:\\ From the definition, it is clear that a BP block cannot be retrieved until it becomes a WP.
 So the property follows.

 Kim and Hong \cite{Kim-2006-COR} introduce and analyze this property, and then propose a lower bound of the number of relocations.
 Specifically, their lower bound is set to the number of BP blocks in the initial configuration.
 The time complexity of an algorithm to compute this lower bound can be $\mathcal{O}(B)$.

-As the first lower bound appears in the literature, it is referred to as LB1 by Zhu et al. \cite{Zhu-2012-IEEET-ASE}.
+{ As the first lower bound appears in the literature, it is referred to as LB$_1$ by Tricoire et al.\cite{Tricoire-2018-COR}.
+Although it is originally proposed for restricted BRP variants 1 and 5, LB$_1$ is also widely recognized as a lower bound for unrestricted BRP in the literature \cite{Forster-2012-COR} \cite{Tanaka-2018-COR} \cite{Tricoire-2018-COR}.
+In fact, it can be directly applied to the four variants with the complete retrieval and individual moves.
+Moreover, by simply assigning no-to-retrieve blocks with the same lowest priority, it will be able to handle the other four variants with the incomplete retrieval and individual moves.
+Hence, it is applicable to all the eight variants with individual moves, including restricted and unrestricted ones.
+It is actually also the basis of the lower bound study \cite{Zhang-2016-FSMJ} on a variant with batch moves.}

-$\blacksquare$ \textbf{Revisit and Demonstration}: \\ Let $\mathcal{B}^1$ be the collection of BP blocks in the initial configuration.
-Property \ref{proty_lb1} can be expressed as $f^{\text{BG}}(\{b\}) \geq 1$, for all $b\in \mathcal{B}^1$.
-Given the facts that $\{\{b\}: b=1,\dots, B\}$ is a partition of $\mathcal{B}$ and $\mathcal{B}^1\subset \mathcal{B}$, we have
+$\blacksquare$ \textbf{Revisit and Demonstration}: \\ Let {$\mathbb{B}^1$} be the collection of BP blocks in the initial configuration.
+Property \ref{proty_lb1} can be expressed as $f^{\text{BG}}(\{b\}) \geq 1$, for all $b\in \mathbb{B}^1$.
+Given the facts that $\{\{b\}: b=1,\dots, B\}$ is a partition of $\mathbb{B}$ and $\mathbb{B}^1\subset \mathbb{B}$, we have

-which exactly gives LB1 as a valid lower bound.
+which exactly gives LB$_1$ as a valid lower bound.

 $\blacksquare$ \textbf{Illustration}:\\ For the instances displayed in Figure \ref{figure: two_instances} (a) and (b), priority numbers of BP blocks are in bold and underlined.
-So, $\mathcal{B}^1=\{5,6\}$ and $\mathcal{B}^1=\{6,10,12,14,16,17,18,19\}$, respectively, which set LB1 to 2 and 8, respectively.\\
+So, {$\mathbb{B}^1=\{5, 6, 7, 11, 12\}$} and {$\mathbb{B}^1=\{6, 8, 10, 12, 14, 16, 17, 18, 19\}$}, respectively, which set LB$_1$ to {5} and {9}, respectively.